Salary and Career Info

 What makes an RIT education exceptional?
 It’s the opportunity to complete relevant, hands-on engineering co-ops and internships with top companies in every single industry.
 At the graduate level, and paired with an advanced degree, cooperative education and internships give you the unparalleled credentials that truly set you apart.
 Learn more about graduate co-op and how it provides you with the career experience employers look for in their next top hires.

-Cooperative education is optional but strongly encouraged for graduate students in the engineering management master’s program.
+Cooperative education is strongly encouraged for graduate students in the engineering management master’s program.